CloudWithChris/cloudwithchris.com/content/blog/azure-scaffold-governance-recommendations.md

 ---
 Author: chrisreddington
-Description: Cloud Governance seems to have come up a few times over the past few weeks, so I wanted to post a short, sharp blog about it!
+Description: "Cloud Governance seems to have come up a few times over the past few weeks, so I wanted to post a short, sharp blog about it!"
 PublishDate: "2017-02-25T12:00:00Z"
 image: img/cloudwithchrislogo.png
-categories:
-- Announcement
 date: "2017-02-25T12:00:00Z"
 images:
 - img/cloudwithchrislogo.png